Sleep Apnea and Gout

 References [1] and [2] describe two effects of inadequate oxygenation from sleep apnea or other means — excess cellular generation of uric acid in the blood, and acidosis (reduced serum pH).
 This increased blood acidity means that the blood can retain less uric acid in solution.
 Thus, with more uric acid fed into the blood when the blood has reduced ability to keep it dissolved, there is increased likelihood that the uric acid will precipitate in the crystalline form which causes gout.
 Both elevated serum uric acid and low serum pH are widely recognized as conditions which can lead to a gout attack, and they both occur as a result of sleep apnea.”

-I did a post about the connection of sleep apnea and gout a while back.
-When Mr. Abrams keyed me into this tidbit of information, I ran out the door and down the road with it.
-I think we’ve all been too brainwashed into thinking that when we have something go wrong or a particular disease, it because of one thing…and there is one thing (a drug or a surgery) that will fix it.
+I did a post about the connection of SA and gout a while back.
+Mr. Abrams keyed me into this information and I ran out the door and down the road with it.
+We’ve all been brainwashed that when we have a particular health condition, it because of one thing.
+And then here is one thing (a drug or a surgery) that will fix it.
 Hold the phone!
 Just learning how to breathe better is a huge step in the right direction.

 We really need to start looking at our bodies and our physical health as cohesive machine or system.
 If the brakes are out on your car, just because it still runs, do you drive it?
 Hell no!
 As our bodies become more acidic it increases the likelihood of getting a gout attack.

-The more we increase our awareness about connections like sleep apnea and gout and how to decrease the acidic accumulation in our bodies, the less prone we are to getting a visit from the ghoulish gout.
+The more we increase our awareness about connections like SA and gout and how to decrease the acidic accumulation in our bodies, the less prone we are to getting a visit from the ghoulish gout.

 ☆ Sleep Apnea and Gout – it’s for real.